shopware/docs/products/extensions/b2b-components/index.md

 ## Configuring custom toggles for B2B components

-The B2B Components allow merchants to selectively choose and configure B2B capabilities according to their needs.
+The B2B components allow merchants to selectively choose and configure B2B features according to their needs.
 They offer merchants the ability to craft a tailored B2B ecommerce experience for their business partners while also allowing agencies to fine-tune Shopware to meet specific requirements.
-This means that B2B Components can be individually activated or deactivated for each business partner within the shop.
+This means that B2B components can be individually activated or deactivated for each business partner within the shop.

 The following articles will guide you how to do this by creating custom toggles via a plugin for B2B Components (Customer-specific features).